Elizabeth Holmes Trial: Jury says it is deadlocked on three counts - KTVZ

 By Sara Ashley O’Brien, CNN Business

-The jury tasked with determining the fate of Elizabeth Holmes, the former CEO and founder of failed blood testing startup Theranos in her criminal trial, said that it is unable to come to a unanimous verdict on three of the eleven counts.
+The jury tasked with determining the fate of Elizabeth Holmes, the former CEO and founder of failed blood testing startup Theranos in her criminal trial, said that it remains unable to come to a unanimous verdict on three of the 11 counts.

-A jury of eight men and four women was in its seventh day of deliberations when it returned a note indicating they are at a standstill and cannot reach a unanimous verdict on all counts.
+Earlier Monday, the jury of eight men and four women, which had deliberated for 45 hours at that time, returned a note indicating they were at a standstill and could not reach a unanimous verdict on all counts.
 The jury did not indicate on which counts they were unable to reach a verdict.

-In response, Judge Edward Davila who is presiding over the case, issued what’s known as an Allen charge, instructing them to continue deliberating to try to reach a verdict.
+In response, Judge Edward Davila, who is presiding over the case, issued what is known as an Allen charge, instructing them to continue deliberating to try to reach a verdict.

+Hours later, the jury returned another note that indicated it remains unable to reach a verdict on those counts.

 Before jurors were brought in to be read the additional instructions, Judge Davila raised the possibility of a partial verdict should the jurors remain conflicted on returning verdicts for any of the counts.
 In addition to reading the instruction to continue deliberations, the judge also read aloud a portion of the original jury instructions pertaining to Holmes’ presumed innocence “unless or until the government proves her guilty beyond a reasonable doubt.”

-Note: Editor’s Note: The jury has now returned a verdict in the trial of Elizabeth Holmes.
-Read the full story here.